Sky Tonight

 Kaus Australis

-Kaus Australis Visibility Timetable on September 14
+Kaus Australis Visibility on March 04

 Kaus Australis Rise and Set Timetable